The D Ukulele Chord!

 Open Position #3: The D Chord

 It’s perhaps an oversimplified variation in this 3rd style of the D major chord.
-It might be appropriate if all of your three fingers feel trouble sharing the same fret in comfort or seem it troublesome to get away from muting the open first string.
+It might be appropriate if all three of your fingers feel trouble sharing the same fret in comfort, or seem it troublesome to get away from muting the open first string.

-This style leaves out ringing the fourth string altogether and concentrates only on the 3-notes of the unique D major trio (D, F#, A) as an alternative.
+This style leaves out ringing the fourth string altogether and concentrates only on the three 3-notes of the unique D major trio (D, F#, A) as an alternative.

 Index finger: Second fret of the C string.

-Middle finger: Second fret of the E string.
+Middle finger: 2nd fret of the E string.

 Famous & Popular Songs That Use the D Ukulele Chord

-The track was composed years before recording it and before the Beatles existed.
+The track was composed years before it and before the Beatles existed.
 The solo characterizes John Lennon’s prominent harmonica playing and his and Paul’s duet vocals.
 Each with a different drummer, the Beatles’ three recorded variations were launched.

-It’s a Beatles classic to try and an excellent three-chord ukulele song for beginners.
+It’s a Beatles classic to try, and an excellent three-chord ukulele song for beginners.
 “Love Me Do” has some otherwise pretty simple instrumentals with unparalleled harmonica melody.
-You’re likely to play this melody with only three major chords G, C, and D.
+You’re likely to play this melody with only three major chords: G, C, and D.

 Finally, learning several inversions for each chord will help you enhance as a player, alongside improving your knowledge of musical theory.
-In this lesson, we’ve mentioned some fundamental chord shapes to master how to play the D ukulele chord.
+In this lesson, we’ve mentioned some fundamental shapes to master how to play the D ukulele chord.

 In effect, you’re about to go with this essential chord to be a skillful player.
 So, keep on practicing with your instrument using D chord variations.